osism/documentation/source/configuration/cookiecutter.rst

 ============

 You need a Git repository to store the configuration of the environment.
 It has to be accessible from the manager node.
-A SSH deploy key for read-only access is sufficient.
+A SSH deploy/access key for read-only access is sufficient.

 Before you create the configuration, you need some basic information: